 To sum up so far: when Ben Day launched his new process in 1879, wood engraving was the main method used to create (mostly) black & white illustrations; chromolithography was a very large and still-growing industry for making a variety of colour images.
 Copper engraving remained in use for expensive projects.
 I have barely mentioned aquatint and etching which were also used, largely for artistic prints.
 Gravure, another not very pertinent printing method (though classy, expensive and eventually widely used) was just being perfected in 1879…

 ….but so was another new process that was starting to change the world of printing radically at the same time that Ben Day’s new method came on the scene…

 The importance of photoengraving to the Ben Day story cannot be over-emphasised.
 This is the type of printing in which the Ben Day dot would have its biggest and most lasting success.

 Photoengraving is often discussed as if it were the same thing as halftone (see note 6 again).
 In fact photoengraving of plain B&W artwork came first, and took some time to perfect.
-The later addition of the halftone method greatly added to the possibilities of photoengraving, but for our purposes it is worth keeping line work and halftone work distinct.
-The Ben Day dot is part of line art photoengraving, though often mistaken for halftone and vice versa.
+The later addition of the halftone method greatly added to the possibilities of photoengraving, but for our purposes it is necessary to keep ‘line work’ and ‘halftone work’ distinct.
+The Ben Day dot is part of line art photoengraving, though Ben Day is often mistaken for halftone — and vice versa.

 This definition of the photoengraving process is adapted from Flader & Mertle, Modern Photoengraving(1948) (see note 3):